I am writing in a cafe, the wonderful BAG - Bakery Art Gallery in Bordeaux France.

 I am typing on my Macbook which rests, as always, on the Mondrian-inspired laptop stand that I designed and 3D printed.

 I work a lot on the computer and I am always creating and designing!
-So of course I had to come up with a design for a laptop stand.
+So of course I came up with a design for a laptop stand.

 it raises the screen to a level more comfortable for my eyes